BARRIER HIGHWAY

 Eastern Terminus: Mitchell Hwy, Nyngan

-Western Terminus: NSW/SA border, Cockbrun
+Western Terminus: NSW/SA border, Cockburn

 Focal Points: Nyngan, Cobar, Wilcannia, Broken Hill, Adelaide